 To build its Schedule of Contributions, the city must first calculate the Actuarially Determined Contribution (ADC) amount.
-For each month in the city's fiscal year, the full retirement rate (excluding the portion for Supplemental Death Benefits) should be multiplied by the payroll amount or gross earnings as noted on line 1 of the Form TMRS-0003 Summary of Monthly Payroll Report; the twelve monthly amounts are then summed.
+For each month in the city's fiscal year, the full retirement rate (excluding the portion for Supplemental Death Benefits) should be multiplied by the payroll amount or gross earnings as noted on the city's monthly contributions report; the twelve monthly amounts are then summed.
 Note that for most cities, the full retirement rate will be different for various months in their fiscal year because rates are determined annually and effective January 1 of each year.
-For example, a city with a June 30 fiscal year-end will have a full retirement rate for six months of their fiscal year (July 1 through December 31) and a different full retirement rate for the other six months (January 1 through June 30).
+For example, a city with a June 30 fiscal year-end will have a different full retirement rate effective mid-way through their fiscal year.